Icosian Reflections

 Now I wanted to say something about the fact that we have lived over these last two or three summers with agony and we have seen our cities going up in flames.
 And I would be the first to say that I am still committed to militant, powerful, massive, non-violence as the most potent weapon in grappling with the problem from a direct action point of view.
 I'm absolutely convinced that a riot merely intensifies the fears of the white community while relieving the guilt.
 And I feel that we must always work with an effective, powerful weapon and method that brings about tangible results.

 But it is not enough for me to stand before you tonight and condemn riots.
 It would be morally irresponsible for me to do that without, at the same time, condemning the contingent, intolerable conditions that exist in our society.
-These conditions are the things that cause individuals to feel that they have no other alternative than to engage in violent rebellions to
+These conditions are the things that cause individuals to feel that they have no other alternative than to engage in violent rebellions to get attention.
+And I must say tonight that a riot is the language of the unheard.

 READ MORE